 Now choose your Call out mode, this can be either "Freq" for a call made at a regular frequency throughout the day or "Time" to specify up to 8 individual times during the day.
-Enter either the frequency (e.g. 00:05 minutes) or the time for the call in the box.
+Enter either the frequency (e.g. 00:05 minutes) or the time for defined conditions are breached.